jfedor2/hid-remapper/custom-boards/README.md

 This document describes how to have custom HID Remapper boards manufactured using the provided design files at a service like JLCPCB.
 If you'd rather make the device using a Raspberry Pi Pico, see [here](../HARDWARE.md) for details on that option.

-There are seven versions, imaginatively named v1-v7. v1, v2, v5, v6 and v7 are equivalent to the dual Pico variant when it comes to internal architecture and device compatibility. v3 and v4 are equivalent to the single Pico variant.
+There are eight versions, imaginatively named v1-v8. v1, v2, v5, v6 and v7 are equivalent to the dual Pico variant when it comes to internal architecture and device compatibility. v3 and v4 are equivalent to the single Pico variant. v8 uses a single RP2040 chip, but it doesn't have USB inputs.

 ![Custom HID Remapper boards](../images/custom-boards.jpg)